 But What About Transit?

 Throughout Huntsville’s BIG Picture process, this question was brought up in repeated venues and formats.
 People of all ages and backgrounds asked about if and how we could expand our current transit operations.
 Huntsville’s current transit system consists of fixed-route Shuttle bus routes and the demand-response Handi-Ride paratransit service.
 Ridership has increased significantly in the last half-decade– –but even with this growth less than 2% of the city’s population uses transit on a daily basis.
-One important item to note up front: Current transit operations in Huntsville, like many cities, are constrained by one primary concern – funding.
+One important item to note up front: Current transit operations in Huntsville, like many cities, is constrained by one primary concern – funding.
 If the community agrees that Huntsville should have a broader transit network, then funding considerations must be kept at the forefront of any large-scale transportation discussion.

 Cost scales up by capacity, of course.
 Fixed-route bus service is among the most cost-effective transit modes, but it doesn’t have nearly the carrying capacity (or return on investment—for example, transit-oriented development) that larger modes would.
 There are several options ranging from streetcars, to Bus Rapid Transit (BRT), to light rail, and heavy commuter rail.
 Naturally, these options increase greatly in cost, to the point that most networks require significant investment from the federal level, particularly for start-up or expansion.
 The challenge is that, much like road funding, federal funding for transit has also been shrinking.
 Indeed, the bulk of recent expenditures have gone to maintaining or expanding existing networks in large metro areas.
 Funds for new and innovative systems in mid-sized cities have been much harder to come by, and uncertainty on the federal level makes it very difficult for local transportation organizations to plan for transit.
 To make matters worse, the Alabama state constitution bars transportation tax revenues from being spent on anything but roads and bridges.